 Today’s eCommerce and click-and-collect services are expected to continue to grow, especially as we’re now in peak holiday shopping months.
 According to a GlobalData report, when asked which behaviors consumers expect to do more of post-pandemic, 68% of U.S. shoppers said curbside pickup and almost 60% said in-store pickup.

-But omnichannel supply chains are only successful when one-touch integration between operations and physical product flows across all channels to provide a seamless shopping experience.
-This blog will discuss labeling strategies to consider that support streamlining logistics, including centrally managing your entire labeling process.
+But labeling for omnichannel supply chains are only successful when one-touch integration between operations and physical product flows across all channels to provide a seamless shopping experience.
+This blog will discuss labeling strategies for omnichannel to consider that support streamlining logistics, including centrally managing your entire labeling process.

 Simultaneously providing customers and your business with information on the availability of a product as purchases and returns are happening across multiple channels is crucial for a fluid omnichannel supply chain.
 Retailers need to know exactly how many quantities are in the warehouse or store floor to meet the demand and delivery speed expected by customers.